gllmAR/docsify-remote-repo/README.md

 ### Allowed Domains

-To restrict the domains from which content can be loaded, set the `allowedDomains` variable in `docsify-content-fetcher.js`:
+To restrict the domains from which content can be loaded, set the `allowedDomains` variable in `docsify-remote-repo`:

 ```javascript
 var allowedDomains = options.allowedDomains || 'githubusercontent.com,raw.githubusercontent.com,gitlab.com';